AlphaeusNg/Seeking-Biblical-Truth/Word of God/3. Old Testament/19. Psalm/Psalms 23.md

-Intro: The Lord is my ...?
+git addIntro: The Lord is my ...?

 Preliminary point: The King's journey is our journey too